Red-Portal/project-template/README.md

     cd project-template
 ```

--   Fork
-    Fork this project and use it.
+-   Fork this project and use it.
 If you are really lazy.
     The project will appear as forked

--   Download
-    Download and unzip the project.
+-   Download and unzip the project.

 ### Change the default project name<a id="sec-1-2-2" name="sec-1-2-2"></a>